senzee1984/InflativeLoading/README.md

 :ballot_box_with_check: Support for normal native EXE

-:ballot_box_with_check: Support for Delayed Import Directory
+:ballot_box_with_check: Support for EXE that has Delayed Import Directory

 :ballot_box_with_check: Fix IAT